Homosexual Law Reform Act 1986: Background

 The first parliamentary attempt at decriminalisation was made in 1974, with National MP Venn Young's Crimes Amendment Bill.
-This would have legalised sexual activity between men over the age of 21, but was defeated 34 to 29, with 23 abstentions.
+This would have legalised sexual activity between men over the age of 21, but was defeated 34 to 29, with 24 abstentions.
 Warren Freer proposed similar legislation in 1979 and 1980 but this did not receive support from gay activist groups, who felt that a different age of consent for gay and straight sex would perpetuate discrimination and homophobia.

-Bill
+The debate for the 1986 bill lasted 16 months.
+Arguments brought by the opposition was that the bill would "ruin families" and spread AIDS.
+A petition and protest was held in 1985 by the Coalition of Concerned Citizens, which claimed to have received 800,000 signatures.
+Many of the signatures, however, were discredited by Parliament.

+Legislative history

+The bill which would have become this act was introduced by Labour MP Fran Wilde in 1985.
+The bill originally was composed of two parts: Part I, which removed criminal penalties for those engaging in male homosexual acts and anal intercourse, provided it was consensual between people over the age of 16 (which was the age of consent for vaginal sex in New Zealand); and Part II, which provided anti-discrimination protections for lesbians and gay men.

+Committee stage

+During consideration of the bill by the Committee of the Whole, two amendments concerning the age of consent for male homosexual activities (one setting set such an age at 20, and another setting it at 18) were rejected.
+Ironically, the staunchest opponents of the bill (who wanted homosexuality to remain illegal for people of all ages) voted against a higher age of consent: they thought that, by preventing the passage of a "compromise" amendment, they would have ultimately prevented the passage of the bill altogether, as they believed "nobody in their right mind would vote for a third reading for the bill with the age of consent at 16".

+The committee also decided, by a majority of 18 (31 Ayes to 49 Noes), to remove Part II from the bill.

+Passage

-The Act was introduced by Labour MP Fran Wilde in 1985.
-The bill originally had two parts.
-One decriminalised consensual sexual activity between men and consensual heterosexual anal intercourse, while protecting minors of both sexes.
-The other provided anti-discrimination law protections for lesbians and gay men.
-The first part passed narrowly (49 Ayes to 44 Noes) on 9 July 1986, after an attempt by opponents to invoke closure and end debate was defeated by one vote the previous week; the bill might have failed if a vote was taken then as several supporters were kept away from Wellington by bad weather.
+The bill, as amended, passed narrowly (49 Ayes to 44 Noes) on 9 July 1986, after an attempt by opponents to invoke closure and end debate had been defeated on 2 July by one vote (41 Ayes to 42 Noes); the bill might have failed if a vote had been taken then as several supporters were kept away from Wellington by bad weather.
 Three National MPs voted for the bill, and other National MPs (including Doug Graham) would have supported the bill if it had been in danger of defeat.

-The second part failed, but was incorporated into a supplementary order paper added to the New Zealand Human Rights Act 1993.